 Writing is one of the best part-time jobs for retirees because you can do the work anywhere, on your own schedule, and you can work with clients all over the world.
 The sky’s the limit!

-You can find freelance writing projects on Elance.
+You can find freelance writing projects on Upwork (formerly oDesk).

-Non-profit jobs can be competitive, so you also might consider volunteering to get started, and then once you have a foot in the door with the organization, you can transition to paid work.
+Non-profit jobs can be competitive, so you also might consider volunteering to get started.
+Then, once you have a foot in the door with the organization, you can transition to paid work.

 As part of your training, you could also volunteer at a local retirement home, theater company, or cancer hospital.
 There are many ways to bring extra beauty into the world!